Small Business Servers Still Have A Role To Play

 There is a common concern regarding the privacy and security that comes with cloud computing.
 Sure, many companies are taking appropriate steps to help secure data on your account, but confidential data is still hosted at an external source.
 Even the slightest chance of your data leaking to inappropriate people should be a concern.

-When you decide to utilize a local server, you take that risk away.
+When you decide to utilise a local server, you take that risk away.
 There is no need to worry about data being stored on a third-party server located somewhere else.
 In fact, you can even cut your network off from the outside world if you feel like it – this significantly reduces the chances of confidential data leaking out to the wrong people.

 This also means you have greater flexibility when implementing security modules on your server.
 When you use a cloud server, then the company managing the server will be responsible for assuring the security of your account.
 This gives you little control over the security settings that are implemented on your account.

 By using a local server, you have full control over privacy settings.
-You can use specialized firewalls to keep hackers out and ensure only authorized personnel are able to gain access to the network.
+You can use specialised firewalls to keep hackers out and ensure only authorised personnel are able to gain access to the network.
 You can also place adequate restrictions on files and applications, based on the roles of each employee who you do decide to include in the list of people with appropriate access to the server.

 With this in mind, encryption and the overall security might be improved when you have more control over how these systems are integrated into your business.